marian anniversaries july

 Our Lady of the Rosary, Reward, Saskatchewan, Canada.
 Pilgrimage date starting 1932, now held on a Sunday around this date.

-Notre Dame des Vernettes, Peisey-Nancroix, Savoie, Rhône-Alpes, France.
+Notre Dame des Vernettes, Peisey-Nancroix, Savoie, Auvergne-Rhône-Alpes, France.
 Pilgrimage to mountain shrine.

 Vierge Miracle, Saut-d'Eau, Mirebalais, Centre, Haiti.
 Annual pilgrimage to Ville Bonheur waterfall commemorates apparition July 16, 1848.
 Also called Notre-Dame du Mont Carmel & (creole) Viej Mirak.